This article will help you read and understand your pathology report for hemangioma.

 by Robyn Ndikumana MD BScN and Allison Osmond, MD FRCPC, updated December 14, 2020

 Blood vessels are hollow tubes that move blood around your body.
 Blood vessels that move blood away from the heart and towards the body are called arteries and arterioles.
 Blood vessels that bring blood back to the heart from the body are called veins or venules.
 The smallest blood vessels are called capillaries.
 They move blood inside an organ.

-A hemangioma is a non-cancerous (benign) tumour made from abnormal blood vessels.
-Hemangiomas can start anywhere on the body, although they are most commonly found in the skin, head and neck, and liver.
+This kind of tumour can start anywhere on the body, although they are most commonly found in the skin, head and neck, and liver.
 These tumours range in size from very small (1-2 millimeter) very large (over 20 centimeter).

-The most common types of hemangiomas are:
+Common types of hemangiomas

 All types of hemangiomas are benign (non-cancerous).
 Some types are likely to disappear on their own while other types may have to be removed surgically.

 The diagnosis can be made when a small sample of the tumour is removed in a procedure called a biopsy.
 The diagnosis can also be made when the entire tumour is removed and sent to a pathologist for examination under a microscope.

 Some types of hemangiomas can decrease in size or even disappear on their own over time.
 This type of change is called regression and it is more commonly seen in infantile hemangiomas.
 Tumours that do not disappear on their own can be surgically removed.
 Some medications are also available to help shrink the tumour.